LaurentGomila/qt-android-cmake/readme.md

 ### VERSION_NAME

 Literal name of the version.
+If none is provided then the version will be extracted from `my_app` `VERSION` property.
+If none found then it will be defaulted to `PROJECT_VERSION`.
+If none is found then it is set to `VERSION_CODE`.

 Example: